alanswx/CarND-Behavioral-Cloning-P3/writeup_template.md

 * writeup_report.md summarizing the results
 * data.py contains functions to load training data, augment images, and the generator
 * DataExplorer.ipynb imports data.py and is used to visualize and debug the image augmentation pipeline
+* course_one.mp4 video of the model running through course one
+* course_two.mp4 video of the model running through course two for a bit, then hitting the side wall

 ####2.
 Submssion includes functional code